ACI placed on lockdown after apparent stabbing

 J.R.
 Ventura, a spokesperson for the R.I.
 Department of Corrections, said one inmate was rushed to the hospital with an apparent stab wound following an altercation in maximum security.

-That inmate was “conscious, alert and responsive,” according to Ventura, while a second inmate is now being questioned.
+That inmate was “conscious, alert and responsive,” according to Ventura, while a second inmate is now being questioned about the incident.

-Police have set up a perimeter around the facility.
-Authorities have the entrances to the ACI blocked and they’re not letting anyone in or out.
+Police have set up a perimeter around the ACI.
+Authorities have the entrances blocked and they’re not letting anyone in or out.
 Armed officers are spread out around the complex and K-9 units were seen working their way around the property.

 Pontiac Avenue is not impacted by the lockdown.